thenickdude/PlanC/Readme.md

 ```

 #### Custom 76-character decryption key

-If you have a Crashplan custom encryption key which is a 76-character long Base64 string, use the `--key64` argument to
+If you have a CrashPlan custom encryption key which is a 76-character long Base64 string, use the `--key64` argument to
 supply it directly to Plan C.

 ### Calling Plan C